 In the second class following the date of your presentation, students will be required to submit a 1-2 page self-assessment of the presentation.
-This report should focus on your effectiveness as a presenter.
-Your self-assessment should indicate what you aimed to achieve in your presentation, what you think you did well, what you think you could have done better, and how you plan to improve your performance the next time you present.
+This report should focus on your effectiveness as a presenter in terms of your own verbal and non-verbal communication, mannerisms, preparation, etc. Your self-assessment should indicate:

+- what you aimed to achieve in your presentation - what you think you did well - what you think you could have done better - how you plan to improve your performance and communication the next time you present